appleneko2001/tak2flac/README.md

 ### How it works?
 For works correctly should have .tak file with cue or both file, no cuesheet will not work.

-First, this program will use FFProbe to get input media information to gather cuesheet, duration and tags.
+First, this program will use FFProbe to get input media information to gather cuesheet datat, duration and tags.
 After that program will parses cuesheet data and generate process parameters for FFMpeg spliting, and writing tags.
 When our parameters ready for use, the FFMpeg will started working with our parameters and we will have splited media files from .tak